 - Adaptable off-grid location siting for business and science parks to maximise returns on space

-In year 2 with one pilot build complete in each key sector we expect increased sales to a minimum 14 units up to year 2.
-In year 3 we expect to sell 30 units, rising to 140 units by year 5.
+In year two with one pilot build complete in each key sector we expect increased sales to a minimum 14 units.
+In year three we expect to sell 30 units, rising to 140 units by year five.
 This aggregates a total gross revenue of £40M and total net profit of £9M for UK only.
 International sales are expected 5-10 times higher.

 Our marketing strategy is focused on digital marketing, networking and earned media coverage, with a minimal role for traditional advertising.
 A planned crowdfund campaign will attract international awareness from public and private investors.